Firing order

 The firing order of an internal combustion engine is the sequence of ignition for the cylinders.

 In a spark ignition (e.g. gasoline/petrol) engine, the firing order corresponds to the order in which the spark plugs are operated.
 In a diesel engine, the firing order corresponds to the order in which fuel is injected into each cylinder.
 Four-stroke engines must also time the valve openings relative to the firing order, as the valves do not open and close on every stroke.

 Firing order affects the vibration, sound and evenness of power output from the engine and heavily influences crankshaft design.

 Cylinder numbering

+The firing order is represented in the format 1-2-3-4, where each number corresponds to the cylinder number.

 Numbering systems for car engines

 The numbering system for cylinders is generally based on the cylinder numbers increasing from the front to the rear of an engine (See engine orientation below).
 However, there are differences between manufacturers in how this is applied; some commonly used systems are as listed below.